 Key Points

-- x86 (32-bit) ISA systems only support up to 4 GB of RAM and can only transmit 32-bits of information.
+- x64 was an improvement on the x86 ISA created by Intel but was actually made by AMD. x86 (32-bit) ISA systems only support up to 4 GB of RAM and can only transmit 32 bits of information.
+On the other hand, x64 can basically deal with unlimited memory.

-- 32-bit is still preferred for audio.
+- However, 32-bit is still preferred for audio.

-x86 VS x64: The Key Differences Explained
+x86 vs. x64: The Key Differences Explained

 The terms x86 and x64 are fairly rare to hear.
 Modern computing machines like desktop PCs and smartphones run on a 64-bit architecture as a standard.
 They are more commonly labeled as x86-64, AMD64, or ARM64.